To kick things off for the blog in a brand new and exciting year, I…

 - Derives 50 percent or more of its annual revenue from selling consumers’ personal information

-In addition to the above, there is a broad exemption for your business under the federal and California healthcare privacy laws, and it excludes PI collected, processed, sold, or disclosed pursuant to federal and California laws regulating financial institutions.
-These exemptions were expanded by the August amendment.
+In addition to the above, there is a broad exemption under the federal and California healthcare privacy laws.
+It excludes PI collected, processed, sold, or disclosed under federal and California laws regulating financial institutions.
+The August amendment expanded these exemptions.

-The CCPA will take effect on January 1, 2020, but certain provisions under the CCPA require companies to provide consumers with information regarding the preceding 12-month period – meaning that activities to comply with the CCPA may well be necessary sooner than the Jan 1, 2020 date.
+The CCPA will take effect on January 1, 2020.
+Still, specific provisions under the CCPA require companies to provide consumers with information regarding the preceding 12-month period – meaning that activities to comply with the CCPA may well be necessary sooner than the January 1, 2020 date.